AlaGrine/Forecasting_Bitcoin_Price_Series/README.md

 The main file of the project is `BTC_forecast.ipynb`: the source code.

-The project folder also contains the `stats` folder which contains the history and metrics of our models (csv files).
+The project folder also contains the `stats` folderwhich contains the evaluation metrics for all models (.CSV files).

 ## Approaches to Bitcoin price forecasting <a name="models"></a>